MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 ## Additional information about using RemoveMSI

 The following are some additional details about using the RemoveMSI element in your configuration.xml file.
+- You can also use these settings if you’re installing any of the following:
+   - Project Online Desktop Client
+   - Visio Online Plan 2, which is the subscription version of Visio that was previously named Visio Pro for Office 365.
-- You can also use these settings if you’re installing Visio Pro for Office 365, Project Online Desktop Client, or Office 365 Business.
-Office 365 Business is the version of Office that comes with some Office 365 plans, such as Business Premium.
+   - Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.
+   - A volume licensed version of Office 2019, such as Office Professional Plus 2019.
+- Installations of the following products will also be removed unless you use IgnoreProduct:
+   - SharePoint Designer, whose product ID is SharePointDesigner.
+   - InfoPath, whose product ID is either InfoPath (for volume licensed versions) or InfoPathR (for retail versions).
+   - Lync 2013 or later.
+Lync 2010 can't be removed using the RemoveMSI element.
+   - Office products that were installed separately and not as part of an Office suite.
+For example, a standlone installation of Access.
 - User settings, preferences, and documents are retained, even if you’re uninstalling all Office products.
 - Some previous versions of Office, Visio, and Project must be uninstalled before installing Office 365 ProPlus.
 For example, Office Professional Plus 2016.
 If they aren’t uninstalled beforehand, the installation of Office 365 ProPlus will fail.
 For more information, see [Supported scenarios for installing different versions of Office, Visio, and Project on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).
 - A reboot is required to finish uninstalling the Windows Installer (MSI) versions of Office, but the reboot isn’t enforced.
 You can reboot after the Office 365 ProPlus installation is finished.